K-LITE: Learning Transferable Visual Models with External Knowledge: Abstract

 \section{Abstract}

-Recent state-of-the-art computer vision systems are trained from natural language supervision, ranging from simple object category names to descriptive captions.
-This free form of supervision ensures high generality and usability of the learned visual models, based on extensive heuristics on data collection to cover as many visual concepts as possible.
-Alternatively, learning with external knowledge about images is a promising way which leverages a much more structured source of supervision.
-In this paper, we propose~\shortname{}\blfootnote{$^*$Equal Technical Contribution $^\spadesuit$Project Lead}\footnote{\longname{}}, a simple strategy to leverage external knowledge to build transferable visual systems: In training, it enriches entities in natural language with WordNet and Wiktionary knowledge, leading to an efficient and scalable approach to learning image representations that can understand both visual concepts and their knowledge; In evaluation, the natural language is also augmented with external knowledge and then used to reference learned visual concepts (or describe new ones) to enable zero-shot and few-shot transfer of the pre-trained models.
+The new generation of state-of-the-art computer vision systems are trained from natural language supervision, ranging from simple object category names to descriptive captions.
+This form of supervision ensures high generality and usability of the learned visual models, due to the broad concept coverage achieved via large-scale data collection process.
+Alternatively, we argue that learning with \emph{external knowledge} is a promising way which leverages a much more structured source of supervision and offers sample efficiency.
+We propose~~\shortname{}\blfootnote{$^*$Equal Technical Contribution $^\spadesuit$Project Lead}\footnote{\longname{}}, a simple strategy to leverage external knowledge for building transferable visual systems: In training, it enriches entities in text with WordNet and Wiktionary knowledge, leading to an efficient and scalable approach to learning image representations that uses knowledge about the visual concepts.
+In evaluation, the text is also augmented with external knowledge and then used to reference learned visual concepts (or describe new ones) to enable zero-shot and few-shot transfer of the pre-trained models.
 We study the performance of \shortname{} on two important computer vision problems, image classification and object detection, benchmarking on 20 and 13 different existing datasets, respectively.
-The proposed knowledge-augmented models show significant improvement in transfer learning performance over existing methods.
+The proposed knowledge-augmented models show significant improvement in transfer learning performance over existing methods. \footnote{Our code is available at \url{https://github.com/microsoft/klite}.}